hardselius/dotfiles/README.md

 > These are my dotfiles.
 There are many like them, but these are mine.

-This repo conatains mainly my Nix config but also some dotfiles managed with [GNU-stow][stow] (mainly Vim).
+This repo has evolved to mainly contain my Nix config.

 ## nix-darwin and home-manager